justinbleich/produce.fyi/pages/home.md

 ### What is **Produce**?

-Produce is a token-gated social community on a [private Discord server](https://discord.gg/UHuSKZ66MC).
-It's a community built around music production and the music industry.
+Produce is a token-gated social community on a [private Discord server](https://discord.gg/UHuSKZ66MC), built around music production and the music industry.

 ### How do I join?